Where to Find the Best Pizza in Brooklyn

-This borough is the epicenter to some of the most iconic and old school joints in NYC.
+From classic slice shops to innovative pies, the borough is the epicenter to some of the most iconic and old-school joints in NYC.

 It’s a fact: NYC is home to the country’s best pizza.
 Some say it’s the water, others say it’s straight up skill, but regardless, the pizzaiolos in the Big Apple are doing something right.

-Even with no shortage of pizza options here, Brooklyn remains the epicenter for some of the most iconic, old-school joints in town.
-Whether you’re grabbing a slice on the go or dining in to share a pie with loved ones, from Neapolitan to Roman or round to square, below is our list of the 21 best pizzerias in Brooklyn.
+With no shortage of pizza options here, Brooklyn remains the epicenter for some of the most iconic, old-school joints in town.
+Whether you’re grabbing a slice on the go or dining in to share a pie with friends, from Neapolitan to Roman or round to square, below is our list of the 23 best pizzerias in Brooklyn.

-Brand-new to the Brooklyn pizza scene is Mo’s General, a modern corner store vending square slices, along with specialty coffee (via SEY), and a number of pastries.
-Former Craft chef Mac Murdock and partner Max Katzenberg (Olmsted), are behind the new concept, and the foundation of their pizza (and breads) is naturally leavened sourdough, fermented for 24 hours, and adorned with toppings like tomato, cheese, pepperoni; and mushrooms and leeks.
+Mo’s General hit the Brooklyn pizza scene last year as a modern corner store vending square slices, along with specialty coffee (via Sey), and a number of pastries.
+Former Craft chef Mac Murdock and partner Max Katzenberg (Olmsted), are behind the concept, and the foundation of their pizza (and breads) is naturally leavened sourdough, fermented for 24 hours, and adorned with toppings like tomato, cheese, pepperoni; and mushrooms and leeks.
 Note: Pizza service begins at noon and continues into the evening.

 Rosie Pizza Bar

-Opened this summer and operated by Giulio Adriani and Aurelio Petra, at Rosie Pizza Bar, patrons can build their own 10 or 14-inch pan pizzas with ingredients like feta, smoked mozzarella, and artichokes, or choose menu items like the Devil, which comes topped with soppressata, jalapeños, and chili honey.
-While pan pizzas are typically square shaped, the team here makes their pies round––after a 36 hour dough ferment––fired then in a 650°F gas oven for 10 minutes, which yields a thin crust and crisp edges.
-For booze options, go for cocktails and beer with a selection designed by Employees Only barman Bratislav Glisic.
+Opened last summer and operated by Giulio Adriani and Aurelio Petra, at Rosie Pizza Bar, patrons can build their own 10 or 14-inch pan pizzas with ingredients like feta, smoked mozzarella, and artichokes, or choose menu items like the Devil, which comes topped with soppressata, jalapeños, and chili honey.
+While pan pizzas are typically square shaped, the team here makes their pies round––after a 48 hour dough ferment––fired then in a 650°F gas oven for 10 minutes, which yields a thin crust and crisp edges.
+For booze options, go for cocktails and beer with a selection designed by Bratislav Glisic (Employees Only).

-Despite having opened just a few weeks before the pandemic lockdown, Bar Camillo and its super thin, crunchy-crusted pinsa Romana (Roman-style) pizzas, is still going strong.
-Pinsa Romana references an old style of pizza-making in which oval-shaped pies are made from a heartier flour blend (high protein wheat and rice flour) with high hydration (yielding a wetter dough that’s pressed flat with one’s fingers), fermented for at least 48 hours, then fired in an electric Pinsa oven at 600°F for two and a half minutes.
-Pair that pizza with the house cocktail: a negroni.
+Bar Camillo and its super thin, crunchy-crusted pinsa Romana (Roman-style) pizzas focus on an old style of pizza-making in which oval-shaped pies are made from a heartier flour blend (high protein wheat and rice flour) with high hydration (yielding a wetter dough that’s pressed flat with one’s fingers), fermented for at least 48 hours, then fired in an electric Pinsa oven at 600°F for two and a half minutes.
+Pair that pizza with the house cocktail: a Negroni.
 Prior to opening, co-owner and chef Michele Baldacci traveled to Rome to study pinsa-making under world champion pinsa-maker, Maurizio Capodicasa.

-This Crown Heights staple, with its rustic, exposed brick dining room plates great Neapolitan pizzas with the requisite char, fired in the restaurant’s substantial wood-fueled hearth.
-At Barboncino, chef and owner Ron Brown offers a dozen red and white pizzas with mostly classic toppings, from clams to house-made meatballs.
+This Crown Heights staple, with its rustic, exposed-brick dining room plates great Neapolitan pizzas with the requisite char, fired in the restaurant’s substantial wood-fueled hearth.
+At Barboncino, chef and owner Ron Brown offers a dozen red and white pizzas with mostly classic toppings from pie selections like the Cherry Stone Clams with parsley butter, to the Neapolitan Meatballs with housemade meatballs.

 Di Fara Pizza